Updated Mar 16, 2026§ For Apple Users

 This is a different approach entirely.
 Instead of buying a new wallet, RovisTech modifies the SmartTag 2 into a card-shaped form factor that slides into any standard card slot.
 The modified tracker is under 2mm thick.

 It retains UWB, the speaker, and the replaceable CR2032 battery.
-The battery door is redesigned for the slim profile.
+The battery door is redesigned for the slim profile, though the swap procedure is the same one we cover in our CR2032 for SmartTag 2 walkthrough.

-What to Look for in a Samsung SmartTag 2 Wallet
+What Should You Look for in a Samsung SmartTag 2 Wallet?

 SmartTag 2 Compatibility